-Big e-commerce businesses usually own their own logistics to have full control while some outsource logistics totally through reliable third-party logistics providers.
+Big e-commerce businesses usually own their logistics to have full control, while some outsource logistics totally through reliable third-party logistics providers.
 In this section, logistics shall be explained thoroughly.

 Marketing is simply getting value by meeting human needs.
-It is an art and science of choosing and getting, keeping, and growing customers through creating, delivering, and communicating superior customer value.
-In a general definition, it is meeting human needs profitably through the art of selling.
+It is the art and science of choosing and getting, keeping, and growing customers through creating, delivering, and communicating superior customer value.
+In general definition, it is meeting human needs profitably through the art of selling.

-In e-commerce, it is not enough to just have an electronic store.
+In e-commerce, it is not enough to have an electronic store.
 Entrepreneurs need to educate their target market that their business exists.
-With the number of e-commerce sites increasing exponentially, marketing is becoming more and more important to obtain target market’s attention.
+With the number of e-commerce sites increasing exponentially, marketing is becoming increasingly essential to obtain the target market’s attention.

-It is typical of a business hosted electronically to find customers that adopt the technology.
+It is typical for a business hosted electronically to find customers that adopt the technology.
 A business online should at least have a strategy to target markets spending time on online technology platforms.
-With the world shifting from analog to digital, e-commerce puts premiums in marketing tactics centered on digital mediums such as, but not limited to, search engines, content websites, social media, and online video streaming among others.
+With the world shifting from analog to digital, e-commerce puts premiums in marketing tactics centered on digital mediums such as, but not limited to, search engines, content websites, social media, and online video streaming, among others.

 E-Commerce Business Idea Development

-This part of the course discusses how to build e-commerce concepts from market segmentation and targeting to mining problems and customer discovery interviews in order to develop a viable idea.
-With the numerous guides available in the internet on how to start an e-commerce business, the challenge for entrepreneurs is to come up with a good e-commerce business idea and the development of it until it can be worthy of an investment.
+This part of the course discusses how to build e-commerce concepts, from market segmentation and targeting to mining problems and customer discovery interviews, to develop a viable idea.
+With the numerous guides available on the internet on how to start an e-commerce business, the challenge for entrepreneurs is to come up with a good e-commerce business idea and the development of it until it can be worthy of an investment.

-9 out of 10 businesses fail to sustain operations after a year of its inception.
+9 out of 10 businesses fail to sustain operations a year after their inception.
 One of the reasons that are often overlooked is the concept entrepreneurs are trying to pursue.
-Many attribute the failure to succeed how well the e-commerce pillars are set up.
-However, a bad e-commerce idea may well set up an entrepreneur to failure.
+Many attribute the failure to success to how well the e-commerce pillars are set up.
+However, a bad e-commerce idea may set an entrepreneur to failure.